gramidt/my-rails-dev-box/readme.md

 just start working directly out of the current directory which happens to be _/vagrant/projects_ after running _vagrant ssh_.

 ## Additional Notes

+MailCatcher

+Add the following to your 'environment/development.rb', and MailCatcher will catch any outgoing mail.

+    config.action_mailer.delivery_method = :smtp
+    config.action_mailer.smtp_settings = { :address => "localhost", :port => 1025 }

+You can then access it by going to _http://localhost:1080_.

 PostgreSQL